-This register contains a value to be compared against the counter.
-When this value matches the counter, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers) or drive an interrupt or ADC trigger (via the PWMnINTEN register).
+contain a value to be compared against the counter.
+When this value matches the counter, a pulse is output; this can drive the generation of a PWM signal (via the PWMnGENA/PWMnGENB registers) or drive an interrupt (via the PWMnINTEN register).
 If the value of this register is greater than the PWMnLOAD register, then no pulse is ever output.

-For comparator B, if the update mode is immediate (based on the CmpBUpd bit in the PWMnCTL register), then this 16-bit CompB value is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 363).
+For comparator B, if the update mode is immediate (based on the CmpBUpd bit in the PWMnCTL register), then this 16-bit CompB value is used the next time the counter reaches zero after a synchronous update has been requested through the PWM Master Control (PWMCTL) register (see page 326).
 If this register is rewritten before the actual update occurs, the previous value is never used and is lost.